Car Loan Interest and Monthly Payments Explained

 | 60 months | $540 | $4,400 | $32,400 |

-Going from a 36-month to a 60-month term saves approximately $311 per month.
+Going from a 36-month to a 60-month term saves approximately $311 per month, which matters for monthly budgeting.
 But you pay an estimated $1,769 more in total interest over the life of the loan.
-The 36-month loan costs less in total but requires a larger monthly budget.
+The right choice depends on your monthly cash flow and whether you can comfortably handle the higher payment.
+Use the car payment calculator to compare different terms.

 How a down payment reduces total cost